All year round vegetable sowing and planting guide

 - Keep sowing successions of peas, radish and spring onions

-- Module sow Boltardy beetroot and plant out with protection in April
+- Module sow Boltardy beetroot and plant out with protection (fleece is fine) in April

-- Now is the best time to pot sow your autumn/winter brassicas: red cabbage, Brussels sprouts, kalettes, savoy cabbage, Hungry Gap kale, you will be potting them on and then planting them out in early May.
-You get another chance in April if they fail!
+- Late March is the best time to pot sow your autumn/winter brassicas: red cabbage, Brussels sprouts, kalettes, savoy cabbage, kale, you will be potting them on and then planting them out in early May.
+You get another chance in early April if they fail!

-- Mid March is also the perfect time to pot sow calabrese and early varieties of purple sprouting broccoli (like Early Purple and/or Sante) for a summer harvest
+- Late March is also the perfect time to pot sow calabrese and early varieties of purple sprouting broccoli (like Early Purple and/or Sante) for a summer harvest

 - Don’t be tempted to sow Chard, be patient or module sow Perpetual Spinach instead

-- Early March is finally the time to start pot sowing tomatoes (in a warm place or propagator) that will be planted out in a polytunnel or greenhouse in May
+- Early March is the time to start pot sowing your early tomatoes (in a warm place or propagator) that will be planted out in a conservatory or heated greenhouse in May

-- If you are prepared to take a risk, after mid-March module sow a few sweetcorn, cucumber and climbing summer squash to be planted in a polytunnel/greenhouse in April, but keep your fleece handy!
+- After mid-March module sow a few sweetcorn, and climbing summer squash to be planted in a greenhouse in April, but keep your fleece handy!
+Cucumbers that will grow in a heated conservatory or greenhouse can be sown now too.

-- Early Parsnip can also sown direct in the ground now, but I sow mine in May, in the winter carrot beds
+- Early Parsnip can also sown direct in the ground now, but I sow mine in early May.

 Jobs: Prune mature plum trees.
 Cut the tops off the field beans (leave the nitrogen rich roots in the ground) and weed and mulch (mushroom compost) the bed, ready for planting the winter brassicas (sprouts, cabbages and kalattes) in May.
 Saw the tops off the winter sprouts, cabbages and kalattes (leave roots in the ground).
 Chop up the field bean tops and spread them on the weeded bed and mulch the ground with home made compost and mushroom compost, ready for planting the summer and winter squash plants in June.